-The Company has in place a Stock Option Plan (the "Plan") for the purpose of attracting and motivating Directors, Officers, Employees and Consultants of the Company and advancing the interests of the Company by affording such persons the opportunity to acquire an equity interest in the Company through rights granted under the Plan to purchase shares of the Company.
+The Company has in place an Omnibus Equity Incentive Plan (the "Plan") for the purpose of attracting and motivating Directors, Officers, Employees and Consultants of the Company and advancing the interests of the Company by affording such persons the opportunity to acquire an equity interest in the Company through compensation granted under the Plan.
 A copy of the Plan will be available for review at the Meeting.